 Opening Speech by DPM Lawrence Wong for the Second Reading Debate of the Constitution of the Republic of Singapore Bill (November 2023)

-DPM Lawrence Wong | 22 November 2023
+PM Lawrence Wong | 22 November 2023

-Opening Speech by Deputy Prime Minister and Minister for Finance Lawrence Wong for the Second Reading Debate of the Constitution of the Republic of Singapore (Amendment No. 3) Bill on 22 November 2023.
+Opening speech by Deputy Prime Minister and Minister for Finance Lawrence Wong for the Second Reading Debate of the Constitution of the Republic of Singapore (Amendment No. 3) Bill on 22 November 2023.

 Mr Speaker